react-bootstrap/react-bootstrap/CONTRIBUTING.md

 You can use `lodash` but keep it to things where it actually needs it, i.e. don't use `lodash`'s `forEach` when `Array.prototype.forEach` is fine.

-[eslint-plugin-lodash](https://github.com/eslint-plugins/eslint-plugin-lodash) will help in preventing to not include the full `lodash`.

 The full discussion about it at [#889](https://github.com/react-bootstrap/react-bootstrap/issues/889)

 ## Collaborators